owid/sdg-tracker.org/pages/good-health.md

             <h3>Vaccine coverage</h3>
             <p><strong>Definition:</strong> Indicator 3.B.1 is the <q>proportion of the target population covered by all vaccines included in their national programme</q>.
 <p>The UN does not currently define which vaccinations are measured by this indicator.
 The <i>Institute of Health Metrics and Evaluation (IHME)</i> defines this indicator based on the mean coverage of the following eight vaccines:
-<br><q><i>three-dose diphtheria, pertussis, and tetanus (DPT3); three-dose polio; first-dose measles vaccine; and for countries where the vaccine(s) are included in the national schedule: BCG vaccine, three-dose pneumococcal conjugate vaccine (PCV3), three-dose Haemophilus influenzae type b vaccine (Hib3), three-dose hepatitis B vaccine (delivered as part of pentavalent vaccines), and two-dose or three-dose rotavirus vaccine</q></p>
+<br><q>three-dose diphtheria, pertussis, and tetanus (DPT3); three-dose polio; first-dose measles vaccine; and for countries where the vaccine(s) are included in the national schedule: BCG vaccine, three-dose pneumococcal conjugate vaccine (PCV3), three-dose Haemophilus influenzae type b vaccine (Hib3), three-dose hepatitis B vaccine (delivered as part of pentavalent vaccines), and two-dose or three-dose rotavirus vaccine</q></p>
-            <p><strong>Goal:</strong> By 2030 <q><i>provide access to affordable essential medicines and vaccines for all</q>. <p>For this indicator, this means universal coverage of the vaccines noted above (if included in national vaccination programmes) must be achieved by 2030.
+            <p><strong>Goal:</strong> By 2030 <q>provide access to affordable essential medicines and vaccines for all</q>. <p>For this indicator, this means universal coverage of the vaccines noted above (if included in national vaccination programmes) must be achieved by 2030.

 <p><strong>Additional charts:</strong>
 <br><a href="https://ourworldindata.org/grapher/share-of-children-immunized-dtp3">Share of children who receive the DTP3 vaccine</a>